Perspective | Pro-Trump voices have Mark Zuckerberg’s ear. Is that why Facebook undermines liberal news sites?

 This is all happening amid seismic media transformation, in which Facebook has played a particularly fraught role.
 Along with Google, the other part of what’s been dubbed “the duopoly,” Facebook has sucked up most digital advertising revenue.
 Those dollars could have helped keep news organizations afloat as print advertising has cratered.

-But for most news organizations, “Facebook remains a necessary evil,” said Emily Bell, director of Columbia University’s Tow Center for Digital Journalism,
+But for most news organizations, “Facebook remains a necessary evil,” said Emily Bell, director of Columbia University’s Tow Center for Digital Journalism.

 “Facebook is a giant presence in the publishing environment, and in some cases it is in fact the publishing environment,” she wrote to me.
 Tow has done groundbreaking research on the “pink slime” sites that present themselves as legitimate local news but are largely right-wing aggregators, some of which charge clients for publishing what masquerades as news coverage.